-- Omega 3 rich olives and olive oil, avocado, nuts, and seeds like flax are all good sources of healthy fats.
+- Omega 3-rich olives and olive oil, avocado, nuts, as well as seeds like flax are all good sources of healthy fats.
 Consume visible fats up to 20 – 30 gms daily.

 Prevent Disease With Phytoestrogens:

-- After removal of ovaries or for that matter uterus too, there is early menopause.
+- After the removal of ovaries or for that matter uterus too, there is early menopause.